Cri6

-Youness El Mouaffaq (1994), better known by his stage name Cri6, is a London-based Moroccan competitive b-boy.
+Youness El Mouaffaq (born 1994), better known by his stage name Cri6, is a London-based Moroccan competitive b-boy.
 As of July 2017, he has won a silver medal in the Hip-hop dance category at the VIII Jeux de la Francophonie in Abidjan, Ivory Coast, competing together with the Moroccan national team 04 Lkarwa.

 Career

 Youness El Mouaffaq was born in Fez, Morocco.
 He performed in some of the international dance competitions included Red Bull BC One World Final, World BBoy Series, The Notorious IBE, BBIC Korea, B.I.S China.

 Youness El Mouaffaq, competing as Bboy Cri6, has been rising as a top competitor on the scene for the past few years.
 He's a member of El Mouwahidine and Lhiba Kingzoo with fellow Moroccan B-Boys, Lil Zoo and The Wolfer.

 At the 2017 Jeux de la Francophonie in Abidjan, Ivory Coast, the Canal aux Bois stage hosted the final phase of Hip-hop dance competition.
 Youness El Mouaffaq won the silver medal in the Hip-hop dance category, competing together with the Moroccan national team 04 Lkarwa and succeeded in hoisting the flag of Morocco in the skies of Abidjan and thus offering the country a silver medal at the VIII Jeux de la Francophonie.

 Youness El Mouaffaq ranked 18th place globally at WDSF World Breaking Championship that took a place in Nanjing, China on June 23, 2019.

 He also participated in numerous international events such as: